Alert Message Please update your browser.

 Monitoring your own credit

 You can check your credit score for free and without affecting it with Chase Credit Journey®.
 And with credit monitoring, you can get insights into changes to your credit report and how they may have impacted your score.
 You can get alerts that may notify you about certain activity on your accounts, such as timely or late payments or new credit applications.
 Combining all this knowledge can help you in building better credit and keeping an eye out for potentially unusual activity, which could mean possible identity theft.
-Plus, when a child turns 18, they can take advantage of all these tools as well and start their own path toward building a solid credit foundation.
+When a child turns 18, they can take advantage of all these tools as well and start their own path toward building a solid credit foundation.

 In addition, Chase Credit Journey® offers data breach monitoring that can tell you if a data breach includes your personal data, as well as Social Security number tracking that can keep you aware of activity linked to your SSN.
 There are also identity verification alerts that can update you if a creditor or lender verifies your identity for a credit check.